Vizzuality/playbook/README.md

 #### When using Blogin to propose a guideline
 Create a blogpost with all the information and select the category `Guideline Proposal` under `VizzLife`.
 Publish the blogpost.
 An admin will pin the post for the duration of the consent process.
+##### Participating in a Guideline discussion process in Github

+- Please follow the Consent process.
+In that process a decision does not require everybody to agree, it only requires that nobody raises a meaningful objection.
+- Use the reactions at the top of the post :+1: "Agree",  :-1: "Object" and explain clearly afterward your reasons in the comment section.
+- Use the comment section to ask for further clarification

+##### Transferring the guideline from Blogin to Github
+Use a Pull Request to include the approved guideline in the playbook.
+If you have issues following the instructions below, ask for support in #all-hands.

 #### When using GitHub to propose a guideline
 ##### Start a Pull Request
 The starting point is to have your content saved in a branch of the repository (please do not commit directly into master, unless maybe you see a typo).
 There are a few ways technically to do that, broadly speaking: